• Skip to primary navigation

 TIG Welding

-TIG welding involves the use of a tungsten electrode to heat the metal, melt it, and form a molten puddle.
-Just as MIG welding, the process is susceptible to contamination; hence, it has a protective bubble as well.
+TIG welding involves using a tungsten electrode to heat the metal, melt it, and form a molten puddle.
+Just as MIG welding, the process is susceptible to contamination and has a protective bubble.

-TIG welding can be used to weld a variety of materials; however, the metals to be welded are thinner than those welded with MIG welding.
+TIG welding can be used to weld various materials; however, the metals to be welded are thinner than those welded with MIG welding.

 The advantages of TIG welding include: